 The Bank has entered into an agreement with a contractor for the renovation of the Washington, D.C. property for a total of \$1.9 million.
-No material costs were incurred pursuant to this agreement in 2020 and the Bank expects to finalize the project in 2021.
+The Bank paid \$1.0 million of this contract in 2021 and expects to finalize the project in 2022.
 See Note 6.